 JM=JMv L3

 The differential equation for growth is equal to JV.
 For juveniles, the non-somatic fraction of assimilates is spent on maturation, or increasing complexity through gonad development.
 Once the mass at puberty is reached (WVp), reproductive flux (JR) toward egg production begins in adults with a conversion efficiency yBA.
-Although M. menidia have a distinct larval and juvenile stage, both are treated as the juvenile stage because the relevant aspects of their energy budget for DEBkiss are identical.
+Although M. menidia have a distinct larval and juvenile stage, both are treated as the juvenile stage because the relevant aspects of their energy budget for DEBkiss are assumed to be identical.
 DEBkiss also uses an optional flux to maturity maintenance (JJ) that comes from the 1-κ fraction of assimilates (Jager, 2018), which we chose to use in our model.

 JR=1-κ JA when WV>WVp